Fudan-iGEM/2024-wiki/src/human-practices.md

-We presented our project to GEM’s engineering experts and toured their control center, pilot lab, and full production line for battery recycling.
+We presented our project to GEM's engineering experts and toured their control center, pilot lab, and full production line for battery recycling.

 The experts pointed out that nickel recovery is a small part of electric vehicle battery recycling and encouraged us to focus on addressing broader nickel wastewater pollution issues.